mcjimenez/appsVSperms/README.md

    --h | --help: Show help

-   --oneSheet | --one | one: Show information in one table
+   --oneSheet | --one | one: Generate all the information in one sheet.
       each cell contains four letters which symbolise App, Trusted, Privileged, and Certified access way with the values D (for deny), P (for prompt) and A (for allow)

-  --twoSheet | --two | two: Show two tables:
+  --twoSheet | --two | two: Generate two sheets:
         appsVsPermissions and permissionsVSgrandPermissionMode

   --csv | csv: output file in CSV format